-The Employee Self Service (ESS) site enables employees to view current leave balances, employees' personal information such as home phone, mailing address, and Person ID, as well as other human resources related information.
-Employees can also view paycheck information as of July 2010, as well as W-2s.
-Employees may visit the ESS Web site at ess.ccsd.net.
+Employees may visit the HCM Website at hcm.ccsd.net.
 It will require the employee to log in with their Active Directory ID and password.
 As a reminder, CCSD Acceptable Use Policy states that, "Attempting to gain unauthorized access to the District's network resources or go beyond authorized access is prohibited.
 This includes attempting to log in through another person's account or accessing another person's files."
 Employees are advised to protect their personal payroll information by keeping their Active Directory login information private.